Tonyhaoyu/DH110-TonyXiong/assignment07/README.md

 <img src="./3.png">

 ## Cognitive Walkthrough
 I conducted a cognitive walkthrough of my interactive prototype during class time and received three written feedback from my peers and one oral feedback from Professor Sookie.
-Here are some feedbacks that stood out:
+Here are some feedbacks that stood out to me and the changes I made in response to them:

-1. "The continue button is not coherent throughout all pages"

-2. ""
+1. "There was 2 different kinds of next buttons on different pages.
+This lack of consistency could be an issue."

+Initially, I used the icon for "next" on the suggestion page instead of the text + icon I used across the other pages.
+This incoherence in style might cause some confusion.
+Therefore, I adopted the text + icon format in all the pages.

+2. "Last result page - missing continue button"

+This was a comment made by a different person pointing out the same issue as above, except this time, the person couldn't even find the continue button.
+Having two different input saying the same thing, I had to make the change to not only make the continue button as visible as possible, but also to stay consistent.
+As a result, I pushed up the boundary for the frame on the suggestion page to leave the continue button at the bottom, so that users can easily identify it.

+3. "You don't know where you are in the process"

+This was a comment made by Professor Sookie in regards to my initial design's failure in tracking user progress.
+In an effort to fix this, I added a progress tracker on top to clearly show which step the user is on, and they can also go back to previous steps by clicking on the progress tracker.

+4. "The user selections on the "mood" page look like the continue button"

+When a user selection resembles the system's default styles, it might confuse the users and make them less certain about their actions.
+It also makes it harder for users to identify which selections are made by them and which are default commands by the system.
+To fix this, I simply changed the color of user selections to a lighter shade of blue compared to the system's default button color, white.